sverweij/dependency-cruiser/doc/rules-reference.md

  _..._

 That'll be heavy maintenance though; especially when your business components breed like a litter of rabbits.
-In stead, you can use group matching:
+Instead, you can use group matching:

 ```json